 - Exceptional color consistency and accuracy

 - Offers sufficient response times for most users

 - Static contrast ration is below average (for example, black colors tend to appear grayish)

 - High consumption of power

 - Can potentially produce white glow when watching dark content, which is common with low priced IPS monitors

-AH-IPS (advanced high-performance IPS) display is the modified and highest grade of the IPS monitors.
+AH-IPS (advanced high-performance IPS) panel technology is a modified version of IPS monitors by LG that was launched in 2011.
 AH-IPS is an upgrade designed to boost saturation by up to 30 percent to make colors more vibrant.

 They are high-performance thanks to the advanced technology, which helps deliver extra-wide viewing angles.
 As a result, you can view the screen from any angle up to 178/178 degrees, which is ideal for users sitting in different postures.

 Unlike standard IPS panels, AH-IPS panels offer incredibly crisp image with crystal-clear colors.
 This makes them perfect for web browsing, photos, and movies as well as for professional applications that require more accurate and consistent color representation.

 Besides that, AH-IPS panels only consumes energy when displaying dark or bright images, thus helps reduce power consumption.
 The panels also have increased resolution to create impressive contrast, while reducing the level of blinking to almost zero.
 This way, users have lower chances of developing eye aches, watery eyes even after using the monitor for prolonged hours.